Skip to main content

 Enter ping command

-If the following response appears, it means the WPC device and the computer are successfully connected:
+If the following response appears, it means that the WPC device and the computer have successfully connected:

-If you still encounter communication problems, you can try replacing with a new network cable, or seek technical support from WPC.
+If you still encounter communication problems, you can try replacing it with a new network cable or seek technical support from WPC.